joewilliams/rama/README.md

 Profiling and performance observations:
 * This implementation should perform nearly identically as the above.
 The only change is some extra math to deal with the weights.
 * Converting a uint64 to a uniformly random float64 in golang is a trick https://github.com/golang/go/issues/12290
+* Scoring each member of the table is mostly bound to how fast `math.Log` returns, this the primary reason `generateTable` is slower in the weighted version of rendezvous.

 ### HeavyKeeper